ModerRAS/SmartAIProxy/ENHANCEMENT_REQUIREMENTS.md

 ## Project Overview

-The SmartAIProxy .NET 9 implementation requires enhancement based on the original Go implementation to achieve comprehensive test coverage, proper project structure, and complete functionality.
-The current .NET 9 implementation has basic unit tests but needs to be expanded to match the comprehensive testing approach of the Go version.
+The SmartAIProxy .NET 9 implementation requires enhancement based on the original implementation to achieve comprehensive test coverage, proper project structure, and complete functionality.
+The current .NET 9 implementation has basic unit tests but needs to be expanded to match the comprehensive testing approach of the original version.

 ## 1. Analysis of Current State